If you’ve used `useEffect before, you’ve probably come across a "missing dependency" error at some point. It will look something like this:

 it’s all down to the way

 Referential Equalityworks in JavaScript.
-Every time the App
+Every time the App component is rendered a new instance

-is created inside useAppContext
+of fetchClients is created inside useAppContext:

 export function useAppContext() {